Hermes o Logios: Outbreak of the Greek War of Independence (1821)

 In 1821, the year that the War of Independence broke out, nine issues appeared between January and May.
 There is a special appendix to the issue of April 1, 1821, containing a Greek translation of an article dated March 29, taken from the Wiener Zeitung, which reports on the uprising of Alexandros Ypsilantis and Tudor Vladimirescu in the Danubian Principalities, that marked the beginning of the Greek War of Independence, and also states the official Austrian standpoint.
 In the issue of May 1, while Ypsilantis’ campaign was in full swing, the Austrian authorities required the editors to publish the excommunication issued by the Ecumenical Patriarchate of Constantinople, Gregory V, against the architects of this uprising.
 This was the last issue of Hermes o Logios which then was closed down by the local authorities and Kokkinakis was arrested as a member of the patriotic organization Filiki Etaireia.

 Contents

-Adamantions Korais, leading figure of the modern Greek Enlightenment that proposed the creation of the periodical.
+Adamantios Korais, leading figure of the modern Greek Enlightenment that proposed the creation of the periodical.

 Hermes o Logios is regarded as the most important Greek periodical of the era of modern Greek Enlightenment, also known as Diafotismos.
 It appeared regularly over a period of ten and a half years and was the longest-running periodical prior to the outbreak of the Revolution.
 All volumes cover a total of 5131 pages, with texts on various subjects written by 918 contributors.